nikolassv/bartib/README.md

 bartib edit -e vim    # open the activity log in a given editor

-bartib check    # check your activity log for invalid lines
+bartib check    # check your activity log for invalid lines bartib sanity    # check for activities with logical errors (e.g activities with negative duration)
 ```